g-adzan/TCL-Validation/README.md

 # Driver of deforestation labeling tool

-Driver of deforestation labeling is built under `Jupyter Notebook` platform.
+Driver of deforestation labeling tool is built under `Jupyter Notebook` platform.

 First, please ensure `phyton` and `anaconda` are successfully installed on your computer.
 When installing `anaconda`, `python3` will be automatically installed as well.
 You can download the `anaconda` installer [here](https://docs.anaconda.com/anaconda/install/index.html).